Understanding The Updated Form 3 Requirements In South Australia

 Many hands work diligently to keep buildings operational, safe and efficient.
 As a result, regulations and guidelines need to tightly control quality standards across all work and maintenance carried out.

 These rules, however, are not static.
-Laws, codes, regulations, and guidelines at all building and construction industry levels update regularly to reflect our understanding of best practices.
+Laws, codes, regulations, and guidelines update regularly to reflect our understanding of best practices.

-States may also make changes to state-specific iterations or rules and regulations.
+States may also make changes to state-specific iterations of rules and regulations.
 This is what South Australia has recently done to Form 3 requirements.
 Let’s break down what that means for you.

 Table of Contents